mrblog/ya-lumen-restapi-skeleton/README.md

 }
 ```

+To create a new endpoint, we add a new Class in `app/Http/Controllers` (or add a function to an existing class) and
+add a route in `routes/web.php` for it.

 #### Responses

 Note that all of our REST endpoints / controllers return JSON, using a common response format: